b00000001/weather-dashboard/README.md

 ## [Link to app](https://b00000001.github.io/weather-dashboard/)

+### This app makes use of the openweathermaps API to grab the associated data.

 ### App Usage

 - This app is intended to be a weather dashboard that you can use to track your current weather conditions.
 - App has a 5 day foreast section for each city that is selected.
 - The current conditions will show in the main 'Jumbotron' like section on the page